Second Presbyterian Church (Chicago): Original appearance of church building

-The remodeled interior
+Remodeled interior

 Shaw, working with his friend, the painter Frederic Clay Bartlett, and several other designers and craftsmen, gave Second Presbyterian a sanctuary firmly rooted in Arts and Crafts principles.
-Abandoning the original neo-Gothic approach, Shaw lowered the pitch of the roof and moved the support columns closer to the side walls to visually increase the width of the space, and used warm stained oak and plaster panels throughout.
-He planned an auditorium-style sanctuary, with no central aisle.
+Abandoning the original neo-Gothic approach, Shaw lowered the pitch of the roof by 14 feet and moved the support columns closer to the side walls to visually increase the width of the space, and used warm stained oak and plaster panels throughout.
+He planned an auditorium-style sanctuary, with no central aisle that would seat 1200.
 This was appropriate for a congregation that emphasized preaching and musical worship.
 For the same reason, the pews are gently curved, providing good sight lines to the pulpit.
 The decorative program of the interior is rich, but subdued, emphasizing brown, buff, dusky crimson, and dull gold.

 The church's figurative art, with dozens of angels in glass, wood, and plaster, and two brightly colored saints in the lobby windows, is perhaps surprising for a Presbyterian congregation.
 This congregation, however, was culturally sophisticated and well-traveled.
 Many members had seen the great cathedrals of Europe and wanted their home church to make an equivalent artistic statement.

 In line with the Arts and Crafts ethos, Shaw and Bartlett designed every element of the new interior to work together to create a restful and harmonious whole.
 Attention was paid to every detail of pew carving, plaster casting, and fixture design.
 Leading Chicago area designers and craftsmen were employed for elements like the seven-armed electric candelabra flanking the pulpit (William Lau) and the four stately heralding angels standing atop the organ case (Beil & Mauch).
 Electric lighting was used throughout the sanctuary, and Shaw embraced the naked bulbs as design elements in the circular chandeliers and the fixtures hanging over the side aisles.

 A number of recurring motifs tie the various interior elements together.
 The most obvious is that of the angel.
 Some 175 grace the interior, including the four heralding angels above the organ loft and those carved into the brackets from which the chandeliers hang.
 Another recurring motif is the grapevine, found in the pew ends, the light screen at the sanctuary's rear, many of Bartlett's murals, and the dull gold of the screen concealing the organ pipes.
 The congregation installed a Hutchins-Votey organ following the 1900 fire.
 The Austin Organ Co. reworked the instrument in 1917 as its Opus 767, providing it with a two-manual console and ten ranks.
 The organ today has 43 ranks and 2,600 pipes.

 Second Presbyterian Church occupies a prominent place in Chicago's social and industrial history and its artistic heritage.
 Its glorious interior is now being seen by a wider audience after decades of semi-obscurity.
 Tours featuring the art and architecture of the building are offered on a regular schedule.
 Friends of Historic Second Church, organized in 2006, was formed to guide the accurate restoration of the building and to oversee tours and events.